RAPID WEIGHT LOSS

 LARGE CALORIE DEFICITS

-You should have enough calories from nutrient dense foods.
+You should have enough calories from nutrient-dense foods.
 You should increase your carbohydrate intake occasionally.
 I too had hair loss when I was in the state of nutritional ketosis.
-Then due to some personal reason I stopped following the ketogenic diet and I observed that within few weeks the hair fall also stopped.
-I again started on ketogenic diet with occasional high carb diet days and realized that I did not have the hair loss problem which I had when I started the ketogenic diet.
-This occasional high carb day seems to be the cure for hair loss who are on ketogenic diet.
+Then due to some personal reason, I stopped following the ketogenic diet and I observed that within a few weeks the hair fall also stopped.
+I again started on a ketogenic diet with occasional high carb diet days and realized that I did not have the hair loss problem which I had when I started the ketogenic diet.
+This occasional high carb day seems to be the cure for hair loss who are on a ketogenic diet.

 NOT ENOUGH PROTEIN